The War Diary of Lieutenant William L Hayes M C

 Canal Du Nord, IWUY

 and a Military Cross

-WLH won a Military Cross in the action
+WLH was awarded a Military Cross in the action at IWUY

 MC citation: Hayes, William Lucas, Lt., 28 Bn, Inf Edinburgh Gazette notice 12/3/19 Citation published in London Gazette 1/10/19 and Edinburgh Gazette 8/10/19 Noted in 28th Bn WD 19.12.18